How to Pitch Yourself

 This is important.
 You need to know what you’re trying to pitch in order to pitch it well.
 I am a career-focused woman with a specific interest in writing about feminism, women, the London lifestyle, zero-waste activism, and social media.
 These are therefore the things I focus on when I pitch myself.
 I would never pitch myself to the CEO of a start-up company for an app that sells gym wear.
-I’m not into fitness at all, none of my followers/readers follow or read my work because of an interest in fitness or clothing, so why would they want to work with me?
+I’m not into fitness at all, none of my followers/readers follows or read my work because of an interest in fitness or clothing, so why would they want to work with me?

 I would however pitch myself to a women’s lifestyle magazine, to a London-based brand that targets young millennials for things like furniture, city-based activities, or even dating.
 Potentially, I would consider pitching to a PR about collaborating on a social media project focusing on mental health etc.

 What is your USP

 Your USP – or unique selling point – is something that you have that no one else has.
 For me in 2019, it was being a vocal zero-waste activist doing a year-long challenge in response to eco-anxiety.
-Because of this USP, I was on BBC Radio 5 Live, BBC Radio Wales, I wrote articles for Glamour, Huffington Post USA, and The Telegraph on it.
-I was sent products for review from eco-friendly companies and collaborated with other ones.
+Because of this USP, I was on BBC Radio 5 Live, and BBC Radio Wales, I wrote articles for Glamour, Huffington Post USA, and The Telegraph on it.
+I was sent products for review from eco-friendly companies and collaborated with others.

 In 2020, I’m no longer doing my challenge (although I am still using mostly zero-waste products!) so I’m having to find my next USP.
 Your USP can change.
 It’s like 15 minutes of fame, your life changes, therefore, your experience changes therefore your USP changes.

 For me in 2020, my USP could be that I am possibly the youngest marketing manager in the UK trade publishing industry.
 Or, it could be that I am a novelist of an outrageous take on feminism in the 21st century (fingers crossed!)
 It could be anything.
 I’m discovering what it is and when I do I will pitch myself like that.